hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

    ```
    This way it's easier to see warnings or errors that might occur.
    <small>You can leave out `NODE_ENV=production` for development.</small>
-7. Run the server as you like (node, forever, pm2, SystemD, Init-Scripts)
+8. Run the server as you like (node, forever, pm2, systemd, Init-Scripts).
+   See [below](#systemd-unit-example) for an example using systemd.

 ## Upgrading